 Managers, teammates, and friends grow to rely on you knowing that you’ll do what you say you will and, if something goes wrong, you’ll do your best to make it right.

 Team leaders and managers can be a source of inspiration for their teams and help them develop personal accountability.
-If you’re a leader looking to build your skills in people management, check out Pareto Lab’s bite-sized course High Output Management.
+If you’re a leader looking to build your skills in people management and leadership, check out Pareto Labs’ courses on these topics.